Contact Us

 Please contact us through the Virtual Advising Center if you have any questions or concerns.

-Process and timeline: Students should apply to tutor by February 8, 2026.
-While students can apply after this deadline, instructors begin to mark their hiring preferences for tutors after the priority deadline.
-The department then assigns tutors to classes and begins sending out the official appointment offers until all positions are filled.
-Students must accept or decline the offer by the date given in the appointment letter.
+Process and timeline: Students should apply to tutor by Thursday, June 18th.
+After this deadline, instructors will then mark their hiring preferences for tutors, the department assigns tutors to classes and begins sending out the official offers until all positions are filled.
+Students must accept or decline the offer within 3 days.

 To qualify, you must: